vitawasalreadytaken/linkenv/README.md

 After this you will be able to use the virtualenv in your local environment, as well as deploy the packages to production servers.

+### Copying the packages instead of symlinking
+Instead of symlinking the packages you can outright copy them.
+You *need* to do this if you're on Windows as this script only supports symbolic links but not junctions.

+	linkenv --copy env/lib/python2.7/site-packages gaenv

 ## TODO